Abortion in Australia: Indigenous perceptions

-When abortion began to be legislated in 1969, some Indigenous Australians women were among those opposing it, on the incorrect belief it would lead to "coerced abortion and sterilization".
+When abortion began to be legislated in 1969, some Indigenous Australians were among those opposing it, on the belief it would lead to "coerced abortion and sterilization".
 This attitude is believed to have been influenced by previous government interference in Indigenous autonomy, including the Stolen Generations.
-As of the mid 2010s, more Indigenous women were choosing to have abortions, though stigmatisation around the issue is still prominent within many Indigenous communities.
+As of the mid-2010s, more Indigenous women were choosing to have abortions, though stigmatisation around the issue is still prominent within many Indigenous communities.